multiply-org/data_access/doc/source/basic_concepts.rst

 browse through the FileSystem which might be costly.
 Queries on the availability of data for a given data type, spatial region, and in a certain time range will be addressed to the MetaInfoProvider.
-Such information will be retrieved in the form of a ``DataSetMetaInfo`` object.
+Such information will be retrieved in the form of a :ref:`ug_02` object.
 This is a simple data storage object which provides information about the data type, spatial coverage, start time and end time of a dataset.